It all starts with data

 - Intelligent Operations.
 How can we optimise processes for our customers and our own employees?

 - Financial Crime & Regulatory Tech.
-How can we make ING an even more secure and more compliant bank?
+How can we ensure ING is an even more secure and more compliant bank?

 Just some examples of assignments include: